 Had the vision several years ago, and eventually took the bit between his teeth and opened Warren Gill.
 He is a perfectionist and will not rest until everything is just how he wants it.
 Over 50 years of shooting experience, there is not much Dave does not know about shooting whether it be clay or game!!
 Dave won The Grand Masters 28 bore title 2014.

-C.P.S.A. qualified Instructor and Safety Officer.
-Not only does Ann teach on the ground, she sees to the paperwork and the bookings.
+C.P.S.A. qualified Instructor level 1 and Safety Officer.
+Not only does Ann teach on the ground, she sees to the accounts and the bookings.

 Accredited shotgun NVQ L-12 coach